It’s time for steady decision-making and lots of repetition

 Striking the right tone

 This pandemic affects all of us, and you may feel worried, too.
 Depending on your business and your personal style, your messages might include some vulnerability, a desire to help, some degree of optimism, or a sober cautionary note.
 It’s okay to acknowledge you don’t have all the answers and to be honest in how you’re processing through the uncertainty.
-Just remember to keep the messages coming as the situation continues to .
+Just remember to keep the messages coming as the situation continues to affect your business.
 This is going to be a marathon for all of us.

 With that in mind, make sure your internal channels are open and actively encourage managers and leaders to check in with everyone across the company to see how they’re doing emotionally as well as physically.